 To re-establish the connection between the counters, click the lock icon again.

 Usually, at the end of a sprint, you should close all user stories.
 If you are unable to complete all the tasks, split the user story.

 To split user stories:

 In the Backlog or Team Backlog module, select the user story to split.

 In the toolbar, click the Split Backlog Item button .

 In the Split Story dialog, specify the details for the current user story and new user story.

 If necessary, use the Move open tasks option to instruct ALM Octane how to resolve all open tasks.

 When you split the user story, ALM Octane creates another user story in the New phase.

-ALM Octane moves all items not marked as Done to the new story.
-ALM Octane also adds these attributes and items to the new feature:
+ALM Octane moves all tasks not marked as Done to the new user story.
+ALM Octane also adds these attributes and items to the new user story: